qureshiaquib/qureshiaquib.github.io/_posts/2024-5-10-azure-privateendpoint-nameresolution.md

 Register-DnsServerDirectoryPartition -Name "On-premises Site for private endpoint" -ComputerName 'ContosoDC-01
 ```

 I hope above options help you in choosing the right name resolution strategy for your environment.
+Share the blogpost if you like it.

 Happy Learning!